gitfu/gonap/README.md

 type StringIfaceMap map[string]interface{}

 type StringMap map[string]string
-    MetaData is a map for metadata returned in a PBResp.Body
+    MetaData is a map for metadata returned in a Resp.Body